Iloilo Business Park: Hotels

 Courtyard by Marriott Iloilo is built under Marriott International through Megaworld Corporation.
 The 15-storey hotel houses 314 rooms and suites.
 The hotel opened on May 1, 2018 as the first Courtyard by Marriott development in the Philippines and also the first Marriott-branded hotel in Visayas and Mindanao twenty years after the opening of Marriott Cebu (rebranded as Seda Cebu).

-Belmont Hotel Iloilo will be soon built near the St. Honore and St. Dominique condominium towers.
+Belmont Hotel Iloilo is the latest hotel near the St. Honore and St. Dominique condominium towers.
 A 12-storey hotel, it will be the first Belmont Hotel brand in Western Visayas and Mindanao.

 Commercial

 The Festive Walk Iloilo is the first stand alone lifestyle mall by Megaworld in Visayas and Mindanao and the first upscale mall in Iloilo.
 It has two buildings (Main with 3 levels + Annex with 3 levels) housing shops, restaurants, facilities including cinemas and "event centers".
 The Marketplace by Rustan's occupies as the main supermarket chain in the mall.
-It will also feature a separate structure which will house the Metro Department Store and Supermarket.
+Festive Market by Savemore serves as the anchor supermarket for the mall.

-There is also the Festive Walk Parade, a 1.1-kilometer outdoor commercial and retail strip, which will be the longest shopping and dining strip in the Philippines.
-The first phase had a soft opening last December 20, 2016 with a grand opening happening in January 2017.
-Succeeding phases will be completed on 2018.
+Festive Walk Parade, a 1.1-kilometer outdoor commercial and retail strip, is the longest shopping and dining strip in the Philippines.
+The first phase had a soft opening on December 20, 2016 with a grand opening happening in January 2017.
+Succeeding phases was completed in 2018.